 One facet of this new phase of industrialization is digitalization, which is characterised by an increase in the use of digital platforms.
 Taking your business online is a good place to start if you are an MSME getting ready for the next wave of industrialization.

-Industry 4.0 continues to open new avenues for partnering with quality suppliers with the power of online marketplaces like JSW One MSME, a platform that offers a wide variety of certified steel products, including hot-rolled and cold-rolled steel, TMT bars, wire rods, color-coated sheets, and more.
+Industry 4.0 continues to open new avenues for partnering with quality suppliers with the power of online marketplaces like JSW One MSME, a platform that offers a wide variety of quality steel products, including hot-rolled and cold-rolled steel, TMT bars, wire rods, color-coated sheets.
 It has helped MSMEs digitalise their steel procurement and made it easier to focus on expanding their business.
-Get in touch!